Good Karmal was born in 2002 with the hope of creating a gift that might sweeten the world.

 From a little idea to a thriving business, Good Karmal has grown steadily each year, earning accolades, awards, and customer loyalty for our unwavering commitment to excellence and our unique and inspiring gifts.
 With operations now located beneath the big sky of Bozeman, Montana, we’re more dedicated than ever to creating a better and sweeter world, one bite at a time.

 Looking to convey a deeper message beyond simply a decadent sweet, Patty envisioned a “fortune” wrapped around each piece printed with a positive quotation.
-Close friend and award-winning graphic artist Debra Matlock conceived the Buddha logo and designed the fortune.
+Close friend and award-winning graphic artist Debra Matlock created a logo and designed the fortune.
 Then, combining the best elements of several recipes, Patty concocted a homemade caramel with the perfect blend of gooey texture and rich flavor.

 When did a simple holiday gift become a business?
 The next day, when people wanted to know where to buy more of the buttery soft caramels with an inspirational message.
 Patty enlisted long-time friend Heather Blasch to partner on the seemingly impossible mission to take this little idea to a large-scale business.